xan4k5/xan4ks/README.md

--  Hey, im xan4ks.
--  Im into programming.
 -  Right now im learn C++
--  I do not wanna team up with anyone in the near future sry.
+-  I do want to team up with someone in the near future.